ricoarisandyw/ArisanForm/README.md

                 @Override
                 public void onSubmit(String response) {
                     //TODO: do something with your response here.
-                    //sorry, but response is still json type }
+                    //sorry, but response is still json category }
             });
     //Build Adapter